rodolfocoursera/GCAS/CodeBook.md

 The transformation of the original dataset into the MeanTidySet was the following:

-1. The training and the test sets __were merged__ to create one data set.
+1. Merges the training and the test sets to create one data set
+        # Reading the train and test sets
+        # Merging with activity id
+        # Merging with the subject who performed the activity
+        # Creating a new dataset with both train and test sets

-2. The variables not related to both the mean and standard deviation were removed.
-Specifically those whose name not contained __"mean()" or "std()"__, excepting for Subject and ActivityId variables.
+2. Extracts only the measurements on the mean and standard deviation for each measurement
-3. The __activity Id__ was replaced with the __descriptive activity names__: WALKING, WALKING UPSTAIRS, WALKING DOWNSTAIRS, SITTING, STANDING, LAYING.
+         # Reading features file
+         # Extracting column indices for mean and std features using regular expresions
+         # Merging both features indices and sorting it
+         # Adding 2 to the indices because the first two columns of the tidySet are ActivityId and Subject
+         # Extracting only the measures for mean and std

+3. Uses descriptive activity names to name the activities in the data set
+         # Getting the numbers and names of the activities
+         # Merging ActivityNames with the tidySet

-4. The __columns were named with descriptive names__.
+4. Appropriately labels the data set columns with descriptive names

-5. A data set with the __average of each variable for each activity and each subject__ was created.
+5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+         # Calculating the average of each column for each group of activity and subject
+         # Trasposing the results to get the feautures in columns and the values for each subject and
+         # activity in rows
+         # Getting the name of the activities
-6. The data were __sorted by subject and name of the activity__.
+         # Sorting the results by subject and reordering the columns
+         # Writting the dataset to a TXT file